oracle-livelabs/security/blockchain-table-new/blockchain-tables-prereq/blockchain-tables-prereq.md

-# Blockchain Table Prerequisites : Introduction to Blockchain Table Wallet and Certificates.
+# Blockchain Table Prerequisites : Introduction to Certificates.

-Setting up Blockchain Tables in Oracle Database requires configuring certain prerequisites to enable their advanced cryptographic features.
-A key component of this setup is the creation of a wallet, which securely stores the cryptographic keys and certificates required for signing and verifying data within Blockchain Tables.
-This wallet ensures that every operation involving cryptographic integrity—such as row signing or digest verification—remains secure and traceable.

-By completing these prerequisites, you establish a foundation for Blockchain Table functionality, allowing the database to manage tamper-proof data and support cryptographic operations seamlessly.
+By completing these prerequisites, you establish a foundation for Blockchain Table functionality, allowing the database to manage tamper-resistant data and support cryptographic operations seamlessly.
 The setup process is a critical step in preparing your database to support robust, immutable storage with advanced verification capabilities.
-One critical prerequisite is enabling wallet functionality through the WALLET_ROOT initialization parameter, which specifies the root directory for storing and managing Oracle wallets.

 Estimated Time: XX minutes